Tips for the homeowner.

 Let's start small.
 It's time to pack up those little things.
 The first thing a potential buyers wants to do when they walk through your door is to be able to see themselves living there and by removing your personal items such as photos, monograms, and any religious emblems will help them do so.
 Unless you have a garage that has become a man cave, storing any items in the garage temporarily is ok as I don't photograph there or in smaller closets.

 Next, clean off your counter tops in your bathrooms and the kitchen.
 Yes, you may use your coffee maker every day and even your hairspray, but by having as much counter space cleared will showcase the space and not deter the eye from the overall view of the room.

-Remove any hanging towels and pull up any small area rugs in both the kitchen and bathrooms.
+Remove any large hanging towels and pull up any small area rugs in both the kitchen and bathrooms.